radioteria/myownradio-platform/README.md

 - Java

 Please note that the use of different technologies over time may have resulted in changes to the codebase and architecture of the service.

+## Copyright notice

+Please note that in general, music has its rights owners and the public broadcast of music that you are not the owner of is not legal without proper licenses and permissions.
+The purpose of this project is for personal development and educational purposes only.
+If you choose to use this service, please ensure that you have the necessary licenses and permissions to broadcast any copyrighted material.
+The creator of this project is not responsible for any legal issues that may arise from the use of this service.